-The network supports base building and coalitions in Massachusetts, North Carolina, Virginia, Minnesota, New York, and Colorado.
+The IEP supports base building and coalitions in Massachusetts, North Carolina, Virginia, Minnesota, New York, and Colorado.
 We strive for these coalitions to be models that can be taken and adapted across the South, with a goal of building community power and ultimately lifting hundreds of thousands low-wage workers, particularly people of color, women and immigrants, out of poverty.
 In June 2015, we opened a field office in Durham, NC to be closer to our expanded program work.

 NATIONALLY: The Living Wage Network is a critical component of our work for a fair economy.
 The network connects groups across 7 states.
 The network is composed of certification programs that recognize employers who pay a living wage, significantly impacting the lives of tens of thousands of low-wage workers.
 Over 2,500 small and medium sized businesses across the country have certified their willingness to pay a living wage to their employees.
 By linking organizations through the network, we will expand and support the movement for living wages and lift up employers who believe it’s good business to pay livable wages to all workers.

-NORTH CAROLINA: Since establishing a Durham field office in 2015, our Inclusive Economy Network has strategically seeded work to build and support movement infrastructure and improve the economic realities of North Carolinians.
+NORTH CAROLINA: Since establishing a Durham field office in 2015, our Inclusive Economy Project has strategically seeded work to build and support movement infrastructure and improve the economic realities of North Carolinians.
 UFE's intersectional, movement support approach was the genesis of current involvement in projects addressing the crisis of low wages: